 Starting a business also can mean giving up a lot of other things, and not just money.
 Make sure you try to understand the kind of time and energy that will go into your business, and accept that you'll still probably spend way more than you think you will.
 Entrepreneurship is not an easy route, and it can be all-consuming so make sure you're able to cope.

 15. Can I run this business part-time before quitting another job?

 Depending on your answer to the previous question, you'll also want to consider whether you are able to put part-time energy into the business for a while.
 Does it make sense to grow slowly while still earning income from another part-time or full-time job?

-There are plenty of other questions you'll want to answer and a lot of research you'll want to do before starting your business, but these answers are a great starting point!
+There are plenty of other questions you'll want to answer and a lot of research you'll want to do before starting your business, but these answers are a great starting point.
 Entrepreneurship isn't for everyone, but it can be as rewarding as it is tough if you're ready to stick it out!
-We'll be rooting for you!